 Using Content Modifications When Necessary

-So, if one learning objective for your students is to be able to identify the causes of the Revolutionary War, a modification could entail that one particular student only has to identify all parties involved in the war, dates, and other specific bits of information.
+So, if one learning objective for your students is to identify the causes of the Revolutionary War, a modification could be that they only have to identify specific bits of information, like the parties involved, dates, etc.

-When implementing accommodations and modifications, be sure to continuously evaluate their effectiveness.
+When implementing accommodations and modifications, be sure to evaluate their effectiveness continuously.

-During this evaluation, it’s important to solicit and consider student feedback.
-If something is working well, then great.
-If not, then you’ll need to find other accommodations that are more effective.
-Talking to other teachers can be especially useful in this process.
+Talking to other teachers can be especially useful in this process, too.
 Many of your colleagues will have ideas and examples of accommodations that they’ve used successfully.